blobbybilb/task-manager/README.md

   - "Scratchpad" for those things that come up in the middle (3)
   - Tabs for "Ideas" (for ideas for stuff that you may want to work on later) and "Long-term" (for long-term goals and tasks)
 - Everything is just a simple text field, and works exactly like a normal text field works (4)
-- The app formats each field (similarly, but optimised for what it's used for) to make it consistent
+- The app formats each field (similarly, but optimised for what it's used for) to make it consistent.